agilexrm-docs/docs/ref/common/SubProcessParams.md

 ### SubProcessParams property

-This opens the Subprocess Parameters dialog for passing variables to the sub-process:
+This opens the SubProcess Parameters dialog for passing variables to the sub-process:

 ![SubProcessParams](../media/SubProcessParams.png)                                                                                                                                 |